Hyprnx/Text-Classification/README.md

 # Product category classification

 This project is a part of graduation project "E-commerce product name categories classification utilizing advanced deep learning techniques".

-Developed by [To Duc Anh](https://github.com/Hyprnx/) student at DSEB61, MFE.
+Developed by [To Duc Anh](https://github.com/Hyprnx/) student of DSEB61, MFE.

 The project offers a solution for product category classification problem.
 The dataset is crawled from [Shopee](https://shopee.vn/).